 Lovely, lush, beautifully designed gardens offer a great escape to relax and unwind–but nothing adds more tranquility to a garden than watching butterflies flit from flower to flower.
-If you’re a fan of pollinators (and who isn’t?), try adding pollinator-friendly perennials to your garden design plan.
+If you’re a fan of pollinators (and who isn’t?), try adding perennials for pollinators to your garden design plan.
 You’ll increase your garden pleasure even more when surrounded by gorgeous butterflies, hilariously acrobatic hummingbirds, and buzzing bees.

 As winter recedes and the temperatures warm, give pollinators a boost of energy with early-blooming plants.
 Spring bulbs offer bees an energy source, but the blooms of daffodils and crocus disappear quickly.
 Add spring-flowering perennials, like Bergenia ‘Bressingham Ruby’, to provide a follow-up food source for bees.
 It also acts as “living mulch,” because this ground cover smothers weeds as it spreads!

 While most of us think of spurge as a gorgeous foliage plant, the early spring blooms of Euphorbia ‘Bonfire’ provide a great food source for native bees.
 Chartreuse flowers appear in mid-spring, offering pollinators an early snack.
 As the blooms fade, the foliage continues the show, with spring’s green leaves maturing to a rich maroon.
 It’s the ideal perennial, supplying both a food source for pollinators as well as a gorgeous show in the garden.